apostrophecms/starter-kit-assembly-essentials/README.md

 ## Purpose

-The purpose of this repo is to serve as a quick start boilerplate for multisite-enabled, cloud-hosted projects based on and hosted via Apostrophe Assembly.
+The purpose of this repo is to serve as a quick start for multisite-enabled, cloud-hosted projects based on and hosted via Apostrophe Assembly.
 Technically speaking, it serves as a working example of a project built on the `@apostrophecms-pro/multisite` module.

-This boilerplate project includes:
+This starter kit includes:

 * An example of project-level code for your customer-facing sites.
 * An example of project-level code for the dashboard site that manages the rest.